Lovable + Stripe Integration: Webhooks, API Keys, PCI Compliance

-To secure a Lovable + Stripe stack, you need to: (1) keep Secret Keys server-side only, (2) verify webhook signatures on every event, (3) use Stripe Checkout or Elements for PCI compliance, and (4) create payment intents on the server.
-This blueprint covers key management, webhook security, and payment flow best practices.
+To connect Stripe to a Lovable app securely, you need to: (1) keep Secret Keys server-side only, (2) verify webhook signatures on every event, (3) use Stripe Checkout or Elements for PCI compliance, and (4) create payment intents on the server.
+This integration guide covers key management, webhook security, and payment flow patterns.

 Setup Time1-2 hours